sjhloco/build_fabric/README.md

 source ~/venv/venv_ansible2.10/bin/activate
 pip install -r build_fabric/requirements.txt
 ```

+Once the environment has been setup with all the packages installed run `napalm-ansible` to get the location of the napalm-ansible paths and add them to *ansible.cfg* under *[defaults]*.

 Before any configuration can be deployed using Ansible a few things need to be manually configured on all N9K devices: